713/project/README.md

     $ ./afs/andrew.cmu.edu/usr23/lleung/epd_free-7.3-2-rh5-x86_64/bin/python

-This Python version 2.7
+This is Python version 2.7.3

-To allow automated emailing when requested job is complete, a solution is to
-add an alias to your .bashrc to execute this path when calling `$ python`:
+To allow automated emailing when requested job is completed, a possible solution is to add an alias to your .bashrc to execute this path when calling `$ python`:

     $ echo 'alias python="./afs/andrew.cmu.edu/usr23/lleung/epd_free-7.3-2-rh5-x86_64/bin/python"' >> ~/.bashrc
     $ source ~/.bashrc